curet/Intro-to-Shell-for-DataScience/README.md

 # ShellScripting
-practicing scripting, functions and loop in the shell
+practicing scripting, functions and loops in the shell